 In the Academic Affairs Division, all committees annually review related policies and procedures for effectiveness and integrity.
-For example, the call for feedback from faculty and stakeholders for the revision of the Curriculum Manual was made in spring 2017.
-The update for the Curriculum Manual was completed in fall 2017.125 Departments have also been charged to review and update course and program guides every 5 years to ensure relevance and meet the needs of industry.126_Academic Affairs Division publications are reviewed and discussed during management meetings and updated as needed.127_For example, the Academic Advising Handbook was updated in spring 2017 with feedback provided by the Assessment and Counseling department to reflect personnel changes and updates with the Family Educational Rights and Privacy Act (FERPA).128
+For example, the call out for feedback from faculty and stakeholders towards the revision of the Curriculum Manual was made in spring 2017.
+The update for the Curriculum Manual was completed in fall 2017.
+Departments have also been charged to review and update course and program guides every 5 years to ensure relevance and meet the needs of industry.
+Academic Affairs Division publications are reviewed and discussed during management meetings and updated as needed.
+For example, the Academic Advising Handbook was updated in spring 2017 with feedback provided by the Assessment and Counseling department to reflect personnel changes and updates with the Family Educational Rights and Privacy Act (FERPA).

-The Assistant Director for the Office of Communications and Promotions is responsible for the integrity of media releases, media interviews, and publications of the College's programs and events for both academic as well as administrative divisions.
+The Assistant Director for the office of Communications and Promotions is responsible for the integrity of media releases, media interviews, and publications of the College's programs and events for both academics as well as administrative.
 The Assistant Director works directly with faculty, staff, and administrators for accuracy and integrity of the information that is released.
 The Office of Communications and Promotions goes through the two-year assessment cycle where the learning outcomes are assessed for quality assurance of the information that is officially released.
-The assessment results are available for the campus community to view through TracDat.129
+The assessment results are available for the campus community to view through TracDat.

-The Board of Trustees regularly reviews policies and regulations to maintain accuracy as stated by Policy 110.
-The Academic Affairs Division annually reviews related policies and procedures and acquires feedback from stakeholders for the update of appropriate documents.
-The integrity of media releases, media interviews, and publications of the College's programs and events is under the charge of the Assistant Director for the Office of Communications and Promotions.
-The assistant director works side by side with faculty, staff, and administrators for quality assurance and accuracy of the information.
+The Board of Trustees reviews policies and regulations to maintain currency as needed as stated by Policy 110.
+Publications from the Academic Affairs Division annually review related policies and procedures and acquire feedback from stakeholders for the update of appropriate documents.
+The integrity of media releases, media interviews, and publications of the College's programs and events is under the charge of the Assistant Director for the office of Communications and Promotions.
+The Assistant Director works side by side with faculty, staff, and administrators for quality assurance and accuracy of the information.